 Risotto is a crap-shoot in most kitchens.
 This is because it is usually parboiled, and the cooking is finished when the kitchen gets an order.
 For that reason, the texture is never quite right: it’s gluey, or the flavors are out of balance.
 Not so at Paley’s.
 It’s a glistening, rich dish that looks almost like caviar.
 The first thing that hits the taste buds is a lovely subtle kiss of crab.
 Next is the texture; it’s textbook classic – giving slightly to the tooth.
 The flavors are balanced throughout.
 Explosive green peas give little bright shots of color and contrasting flavors.
 The butter carries the crab flavor dancing across the palate.
 Good Parmesan cheese finishes it off.
 It is an exceptional effort that lays waste to risotto offerings in most restaurants.

-Pastry Chef Lauren Fortgang is well-known around Portland, and is one of my favorite pastry chefs.
+Pastry Chef Lauren Fortgang is well-known around Portland and is one of my favorites.
 The three-layer chocolate cake is served with a side of malted ice cream.
 It’s heavy on the bittersweet chocolate – almost as dense in flavor as a chocolate bar, but the texture is still light.
 Dressed simply with caramel sauce and a bit of fruit (most recently cherries) it is quite good.

 The strawberry shortcake and lemon-cream is also a winner.
 We all took bites at about the same time, and the table fell into silence.
 I dipped my fork into the strawberry purée and took a taste.
 Spring exploded on my senses.
 A dip into the lemon cream brought a similar reaction; wonderful perfect lemon flavor, slightly bitter in contrast to the strawberry.
 It was a perfect tango… or is it a rumba.
 The shortcake was light as a pillow, reminiscent of sponge cake.
 The two layers sandwiched with lemon cream were ethereal; it’s one of the better desserts I’ve had in some time.
 However, on a second visit, the strawberries weren’t quite as good, and it made a big difference, turning a wonderful dessert into an average one.
 A financier, which is a small French cake wasn’t as successful.
 The cake itself was great, a slight crust, and an almost sponge cake interior, but the dessert wasn’t at all memorable, because the cake was under-baked, and the accompanying cherries were watery and tasteless.
 This was disappointing for a restaurant the caliber of Paley’s; it should not have been on the menu that night.